logo

 To accurately assess impact resistance, it is essential to utilize a standardized impact resistance tester, usually designed in accordance with ASTM guidelines.
 This equipment typically comprises a vertical guide tube, a falling weight, and an indenter, all of which work together to provide reliable measurements of material performance under impact conditions.

-Secure the coated panel on the base of the impact tester, with the coating facing either upward (for direct impact) or downward (for reverse impact), based on the testing requirement.
+Fasten the coated panel onto the base of the impact tester with the coating side either up (the direct impact test) or down (the reverse impact test) in accordance with the preset testing protocol.

-Choose a weight and a specific drop height to generate the required impact energy.
-This can be adjusted depending on the performance level being tested.
+Select a weight and drop height, or a range of heights to achieve the necessary impact energy.
+Each can be varied based on the performance level you are testing.

-Release the weight, allowing it to fall freely through the guide tube and strike the coated panel via the indenter.
-The sudden force simulates a real-life mechanical impact.
+Let the weight drop freely through the guide tube and strike the coated panel by means of the indenter.
+The instantaneous force sustains a mechanical impact that mirrors one of real-life applications.

 Step 6: Inspect the Damage